RemyJS/elavator/README.md

 - **Smart call assignment** prevents both elevators responding to same call
 - **Real-time updates** with 60fps animations
 - **Memory efficient** with log size limits

----

-## 📝 License

-MIT License - feel free to use this project for learning and portfolio purposes.

-## 🤝 Contributing

-This is a portfolio project demonstrating modern React development practices.
-Feel free to fork and experiment!